 This is why money management supersedes entry and exit rules.
-If the risk is too large (greater than $250) between an entry and exit (if the trade doesn’t work out), the trade can’t be taken.
-The amount of capital at risk will determine how many shares (in the case of the stock market) you can take once the entry price and stop loss price for the trade are known (covered in next sections).
+If the risk is too large the trade can’t be taken.
+The amount of capital at risk is determined by the number of shares (for the stock market) taken, multiplied by the price difference between the entry point and stop loss price for the trade (covered in next sections).

 As capital grows, the dollar amount risked on each trade will grow.
 This is because 1% of $30,000 is greater than 1% of $25,000.
 So your percentage risk always stays the same from trade to trade, but as capital grows the dollar amount you risk becomes more, potentially resulting in larger dollar gains as well.
 If capital shrinks due to losses, the dollar amount risked on each trade will diminish (although the percentage of the account at risk stays the same).